stefansc/cordova-ios-LocalNotification/README.md

 		soundName       : "beep.caf",
 		badge           : 0,
 		notificationId  : 123,
-		callBack        : function(notificationId){
+		foreground        : function(notificationId){
 			alert("Hello World!
+This alert was triggered by notification" + notificationId); },
+		background        : function(notificationId){
+			alert("Hello World!
 This alert was triggered by notification" + notificationId); }
 	});

 To Do
 -----
 - Implement badges (currently property is ignored)
 - JavaScript validation
-- Different callback if the app was in the background
+- support for UILocalNotification.alertAction